Abul Basar Sikder

 Abul Basar Sikder is a Bangladeshi politician.
 He is a member of the Bangladesh Nationalist Party.
 He was elected a member of parliament from Jessore-13 in 1979 Bangladeshi general election.

-Career
+Biography

+Abul Basar Sikder was born on 26 March 1926 in Mulasree village of what is now Kalia Upazila, Narail District, Bangladesh.

-Abul Basar Sikder was elected a Member of Parliament from Jessore-13 constituency as an Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.
+Abul Basar Sikder was elected a Member of Parliament from Jessore-13 constituency as a Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.